 No one should use my analysis as an excuse to claim that CFS doesn’t exist (as many of us have cruelly been told).
 We are sick.
 We are just not all sick with the same discrete illness.
 I’m weary of reading about a CFS-diagnosed person’s symptoms and saying to my family: “I don’t know what she has, but it’s not what I have.”
 Every time I say this, I feel both frustrated and deeply sad for both of us.

 And, it drives home just how far we are from finding out why we’re sick and how we might get better.

-See this follow-up article: Another Blow to Chronic Fatigue Syndrome Sufferers and I'm Sick But What Is Wrong with Me?
+See these follow-up articles: Another Blow to Chronic Fatigue Syndrome Sufferers and I'm Sick But What Is Wrong with Me?

 © 2012 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books:

 All of my books are available in audio format from Amazon, audible.com, and iTunes.

 Visit www.tonibernhard.com for more information and buying options.

 Image: Public Domain